 – Mouhamed Sene: The Knicks have brought in a load of draft busts this summer, including Nikoloz Tskitishvili and Yaroslav Korolev.
 But they couldn’t bring it upon themselves to keep Sene, who they waived.
 That’s not a glowing endorsement of the man, and nor was his summer league output, where he once again demonstrated that all he can do on an NBA court is block shots.

 – Robert Swift: Swift used to be a reasonable athlete, believe it or not.
 He was far from fast, and far from what his surname would have you believe, but he didn’t move too badly.
 That was three years ago, though.
 And the three years hence have been full of injuries and rehabbing.
 Swift is now as mobile as a back-alley Spanish Peugeot, and where his career goes from here, I wouldn’t like to guess.
 Not even Danny Ainge wants him right now.

 – Raef LaFrentz: Nah, not really.

-- Jake Voskuhl: The Raptors were so desperate for size last year that they signed Voskuhl, who promptly demonstrated he has nothing left and put up a PER of 0.4.
-So that didn't really work out.
-Voskuhl will probably now join the long line of aging 7 footers who remain unsigned while waiting for the Batphone to ring once again; these players usually slowly dribble out of our hearts and minds, and into the world of real estate, without so much as a press release.
+– Jake Voskuhl: The Raptors were so short on size last year that they signed Voskuhl, who promptly demonstrated he has nothing left and put up a PER of 0.4.
+So that didn’t really work out.
+Voskuhl will probably now join the long line of aging seven-footers who remain unsigned while waiting for the Batphone to ring once again; these players usually slowly dribble out of our hearts and minds, and into the world of real estate, without so much as a press release.
 Shame.

 – Mark Madsen: Mark Madsen’s Twitter says he doesn’t know whether to play, coach, or go into media.
 Considering his PER’s these last two years have been 0.2 and -0.1, I’d probably rule out the playing.
 It’s not coming back to you.